A civic strategy practice that builds. Based in Colorado Springs.

 Palmer institute

 A small civic education center opening in Colorado Springs.
 Workshops, seminars, multi-week courses, and experimentals — the Institute’s own immersive learning format — plus group and custom programs for organizations.
-Four areas of work — civic life, personal development, arts and culture, leadership — though nothing here belongs only to one.
+Four areas of work: civic life, personal development, arts and culture, leadership.

 The Back Room Social Club